singapaul/26PairsTS/README.md

 # todo

-1) Swap in my login/register pages to the main app routes
-2) make layout for profile page
+1) make layout for profile page
-3) fix the basic UI so it fits immediately onto the screen
-4) I need to validate the turns count bug, do I need the +1 ?
-5) make fit onto the screen
-5) fix copy to clipboard on the stats modal - mayb with a different message.
-6) all my times are in seconds now.
+2) all my times are in seconds now.
 I need to refactor these in my presentation points.
-Validate across stats/scores/played modals w/ & w/o data
+Validate across stats/scores/played modals w/ & w/o data.
+Score modal currently broken
-7) finish UI for the GameModes dialog
+3) finish UI for the GameModes dialog
-8) dark mode themes
+4) dark mode themes
-9) game modes dialog needs to fit on mobile
+5) game modes dialog needs to fit on mobile
+6) handle loading state when waiting for the cards on the home screen (skeleton?)
+7) game state is running refactor to redux store
+8) loading skeletons for board
+9) tidy up daily shuffle code
+10) classic shuffle and lite shuffle modes set up

 # future work